April 1, 2020 – All I do is sew

-I make my 200th mask today and return to hatmaking between masks.
-I anticipate the need for masks will continue as they are now required in a few cities.
+I make my 200th mask today and anticipate the need will continue as they are now required in a few cities.

-Trump declares that he is the 1st president in US history to sign emergency orders in all 50 state.
-He seems to think that is a victory / win / good thing which completely baffles me.
+Trump declares that he is the 1st president in US history to sign emergency orders in all 50 states and seems to boast about it.
 Every time I turn on the news today, another 500 people have died.
 The Guardian cites the global death toll surpassing 110,000.
 Nursing home deaths surge to 3,321, up from 10 days ago when that count was 450.

 April 13, 2020 – Mom’s birthday

-I’m not as depressed today as I expected to be.
-I had planned to write a blog about Mom, or pay taxes, but became absorbed by an epic on-air tantrum from President Man-Child, during which he rebuked a NYT in-depth report detailing his failings in dealing with the COVID-19 crisis.
+I had planned to write a blog about Mom, or pay taxes, but became absorbed by an epic on-air tantrum from Trump when he rebuked a NYT report detailing his failings in dealing with the COVID-19 crisis.
 Governors on both coasts made pacts to work together on a re-opening plan.
-President Man-Child claimed total authority over those decisions in spite of telling states that they were responsible for most everything else (including PPE procurement and lockdown guidelines).
+Trump claimed authority over those decisions but tells the states they were responsible for most everything else.

 April 14, 2020 – PPE price gouging, if you can find PPE

 Today Trump compares himself to Captain Bligh from Mutiny on the Bounty.
-Tantrums, denials and blaming continues.
-A Twitter user wrote in words what I was thinking – he knows he’s losing so he now wants to destroy as much as he can on his way out.
-It’s hard to imagine how much worse he will get before someone, anyone, in the Senate will stand up and do something.
+A Twitter user wrote: he knows he’s losing so he’ll destroy as much as he can on his way out.
+It’s hard to imagine how much worse he will get before the Senate does something.